lbiard/marmot_fid_survival/README.md

 - `winter_data_osf.csv` Dataset containing the winter survival data.

-- `Bivariate_model_summer.R` Code to look at the among-individual covariance between fid and summer survival.
+- `bivariate_model_summer.R` Code to look at the among-individual covariance between fid and summer survival.
-- `Bivariate_model_winter.R` Code to look at the among-individual covariance between fid and winter survival.
+- `bivariate_model_winter.R` Code to look at the among-individual covariance between fid and winter survival.

 ## METHODOLOGICAL INFORMATION